tokahuke/yaque/readme.md

 hundreds of milliseconds.
 However, be warned that this is only a _mitigation_ of consistency problems, not a solution.

+## Testing

+Testing is done using `cargo test`, as usual.
+However, since `exttern crate test` is not yet stable, some test are "informal benchmarks".
+As such, very detailed logging becomes a performance.
+Therefore, we expose two testing features for logging:

+* `log-trace` (the default): runs unittests using the "trace" log level.
+* `log-debug`: runs unittests using the "debug" log level.
+This is recommended for benchmarking.

 ## Known issues and next steps

 * This is a brand new project.
 Although I have tested it and it will